 (Get-Counter -ListSet * | where {$_.CounterSetName -eq '<CounterSetName>'}).Paths

-To list the counter sets, use the CounterSetName variable:
+To list the counter in a counter set, use the CounterSetName variable:

 Get-Counter -ListSet * | Select <CounterSetName>